Send Only Your Best Scores!

-On test day, when viewing your scores at the test center*, you can choose not to send your scores at this time OR you can select either option below for each of your four FREE score reports:
+On test day, after viewing your scores at the test center*, you can choose not to send your scores at this time OR you can select either option below for each of your four FREE score reports:

 After test day, you can send additional score reports for a fee and select from these options for each report you'd like to send:

-- Any option — Send your scores from one OR as many test administrations as you like from the last five years.
+- Any — Send your scores from one OR as many test administrations as you like from the last five years.

-No matter which option you choose,
+No matter which option you choose:

 - You will select by specific test dates, so your scores are all from the same testing session.